Information disclosure based on the TCFD recommendations

 Market

-• Survey of trends in energy-saving technologies in MFP/Auto-ID/Inkjet Head products, development of elemental technologies, and human resource development.
+• Survey of trends in energy-saving technologies, development of elemental technologies, and human resource development in MFP/Auto-ID products.

 • Trend survey and adoption study of key units and components with high energy-saving performance.

-• Consider sales strategy of energy-saving MFP/Auto-ID products.
+• Consideration of sales strategy of energy-saving MFP/Auto-ID products.

-• Consider product design for MFP/Auto-ID products that are easy to reuse, and the construction of reusable sites/lines.
+• Consideration of product design for MFP/Auto-ID products that are easy to reuse, and the construction of reusable sites/lines.

 • Increase in demand for services in the Workplace Solutions Business that contribute to customers’ activities to reduce environmental burden.

-• Consider development and effects of new eco solutions/services
+• Consideration of the development and effects of new eco solutions/services.

 Response Measures